October 17, 2014

-Offer your dog a treat in exchange for the item in his mouth.
-As your dog catches on to this idea, you can add the command "Give" as his cue to release the object in exchange for the yummy treat.
+Offer your dog a treat in exchange for the item in their mouth.
+As your dog catches on to this idea, you can add the command "Give" as their cue to release the object in exchange for the yummy treat.

-Don't chase your dog if he grabs an object and runs.
-If you chase him, you are only giving your dog what he wants.
-Being chased by his human is fun!
-Instead call him to you or offer him a treat.
+Don't chase your dog if they grab an object and run.
+If you chase them, you are only giving your dog what they want.
+Being chased by their human is fun!
+Instead call them to you or offer them a treat.

-Never discipline or punish your dog after the fact.
-If you discover a chewed item even minutes after he's chewed it, you're too late.
+If you discover a chewed item even minutes after they've chewed it, you're too late.

 Animals associate punishment with what they're doing at the time they're being corrected.
 Your dog can't reason that, "I tore up those shoes an hour ago and that's why I'm being scolded now."
-Some people believe this is what a dog is thinking because he runs and hides or because he "looks guilty."
+Some people believe this is what a dog is thinking because they run and hide or because they "looks guilty."

 In reality, "guilty looks" are actually canine submissive postures that dogs show when they're threatened.
-When you're angry and upset, your dog feels threatened by your tone of voice, body postures, and/or facial expressions, so he may hide or show submissive postures.
-Punishment after the fact will not only fail to eliminate the undesirable behavior, but could provoke other undesirable behaviors as well.
+When you're angry and upset, your dog feels threatened by your tone of voice, body postures and/or facial expressions, so they may hide or show submissive postures.
+Punishment after the fact will not only fail to eliminate the undesirable behavior, but it could also provoke other undesirable behaviors.